shieldproject/shield/README.md

   archive_uuid  UUID,
   target_uuid   UUID,

-  status      status, -- current status of the task started_at  timestamp without time zone, stopped_at  timestamp without time zone,
+  status       status, -- current status of the task requested_at timestamp without time zone, -- when the task was _created_ started_at   timestamp without time zone, -- when the task actually started stopped_at   timestamp without time zone, -- when the task completed (or was cancelled)

   log       TEXT, -- log of task activity debug     TEXT, -- more verbose logs, for troubleshooting ex post facto.